 Communicate with Your Client

 The fifth and final step in the tax research process entails communicating the conclusion to your client.
 Your client, of course, must ultimately make the final decision concerning what course of action to take, even though the client’s decision is guided by and often dependent upon the conclusions reached by you, the tax professional.
 It is strongly recommended that this tax advice be rendered to your client in a written format, as opposed to verbal communication, and preferably in a formal tax advice memorandum format (e.g., Facts & Circumstances Section; Issue(s) Section; Analysis Section; and Conclusion Section) meticulously discussing the applicable statutory, administrative, and judicial authority to appropriately document your due diligence in assessing the tax issues(s) and resolving them satisfactorily to reach a strong tax return filing position (e.g., “More-Likely-Than-Not”, “Should”, “or “Will” filing positions).
-Finally, caveat language in the form of a disclaimer should be documented within the tax advice memorandum for any areas of the tax law that were not within the scope and application of your tax research services (e.g., the scope and application of our tax advice memorandum is in connection to the U.S. Federal-level tax consequences only and does not provide any advice or analysis in connection to any U.S. Multi-State tax consequences nor any advice in connection to Financial Statement Reporting purposes under U.S. GAAP nor IFRS).
+Finally, caveat language in the form of a disclaimer should be documented within the tax advice memorandum for any areas of the tax law that were not within the scope and application of your tax research analysis (e.g., the scope and application of our tax advice memorandum is in connection to the U.S. Federal-Level tax consequences only and does not provide any advice or analysis in connection to any U.S. Multi-State tax consequences nor any advice in connection to Financial Statement Reporting Standards under U.S. GAAP nor IFRS).

 By following the preceding all-inclusive practical steps in the tax research process you should be able to render your tax research services to your entire client base in a more efficient, effective, and productive manner while adequately weighing risk management concerns in connection to tax return filing positions.
 As a final reminder, the guidance contained in this article should be applied with due professional care including seeking further professional advice from a subject matter expert should it be deemed warranted based upon both the complexity and contentious nature (e.g., taking a tax position contrary to a Treasury Regulation on Form 8275-R, etc.) of the tax matter under review.